Owen Miller

-Owen Robert Miller (born November 15, 1996) is an American professional baseball infielder for the Milwaukee Brewers of Major League Baseball (MLB).
-He has previously played in MLB for the Cleveland Indians / Guardians.
+Owen Robert Miller (born November 15, 1996) is an American professional baseball infielder and outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, Milwaukee Brewers and Colorado Rockies.
+Miller was selected by the San Diego Padres in the third round of the 2018 MLB draft.
 He made his MLB debut in 2021 with the Indians.

 Amateur career

 Miller attended Ozaukee High School in Fredonia, Wisconsin.
 He played football and basketball for Ozaukee all four years.
 He did not play high school baseball after his freshman year, focusing strictly on travel baseball.
 He went undrafted in the 2015 MLB draft, and enrolled at Illinois State University where he played college baseball for the Redbirds.

 In 2016, Miller's freshman season, he started all 54 of ISU's games, hitting .328 with five home runs and 44 RBIs.
 As a sophomore in 2017, he slashed .325/.351/.498 with six home runs and 48 RBIs in 56 games, earning a spot on the All-Missouri Valley Conference Second-Team.
 After the season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and also played in the Northwoods League.
 In 2018, as a junior, he batted .384 with six home runs and 35 RBIs in 52 games and earned All-MVC First-Team honors.